sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 If you must support unstructured data on a high-throughput, latency-sensitive hot path, storing the dynamic data as raw JSON directly inside a standard `string` or `bytes` Protobuf field is often the best choice.

 Let's be honest: this feels gross.
 Wrapping raw, stringified JSON inside a Protobuf binary envelope violates schema purity, makes API documentation messy, and is generally a dirty hack.
+Specifically, it breaks schema-first workflows: API tooling (like OpenAPI generators, Buf, or gRPC gateways) that relies on strict contracts cannot introspect the structure of the JSON payload.
+This forces downstream consumers to rely on out-of-band documentation rather than compile-time safety and automatic code generation, making it a last-resort optimization.

 But pragmatism sometimes has to beat purity in high-throughput systems.
 If you are on a high-throughput, latency-sensitive hot path, the numbers don't care about architectural aesthetics.
 Bypassing dynamic WKT parsing in favor of opaque JSON packaging saves a lot of CPU cycles and heap allocations.
-Among the approaches evaluated here, opaque JSON packaging provides the best performance/flexibility tradeoff for fully unstructured payloads.
-You may not like it, but this might be what peak performance looks like:
+Among the approaches evaluated here, opaque JSON packaging provides the best performance/flexibility tradeoff for fully unstructured payloads. **You may not like it, but this might be what peak performance looks like**:

 ```protobuf
 message EventEnvelope {